Background

 6 Dry Cells to power an Induction Coil (Wiki)

-that generates a high voltage signal that can be applied to
+that generates a high voltage AC signal that can be applied to

 various parts of the body using metal electrodes.
 Not too

-different from the "muscle stimulators" that are sold today.
+different from the "muscle simulator" that is sold today.

 - Ultraviolet lights were powered with the high voltage from an